FreeRADIUS/freeradius-server/README.md

 https://freeradius.org/support/

 ## Feedback, Defects, and Community Support

 If you have any comments, or are having difficulty getting FreeRADIUS to do what you want, please post to the 'freeradius-users' list (see the URL above).
 The FreeRADIUS mailing list is operated, and contributed to, by the FreeRADIUS community.
-Users of the list will be more than happy to answer your questions, with the caveat that you've read documentation relevant to your issue first.
+Users of the list will be more than happy to answer your questions, with the caveat that you have read the documentation relevant to your issue first.

 If you suspect a defect in the server, would like to request a feature, or submit a code patch, please use the GitHub issue tracker for the